 The first set of resources is already available on our website.
 These resources introduce students to atmospheric science and specifically examine the Southern Ozone Hole.
 The final two rounds of resources are now also available to download.

-The second set of resources in The Big Earth Data Project explore climate change.
-We’ll look specifically at temperature and rainfall trends across the UK.
+This set specifically looks at temperature and rainfall trends across the UK.
 Students will analyse large datasets to better understand how climate change is affecting the UK locally and nationally.
-This is a great opportunity for students to further develop their Data Science skills.

-The third set of resources build upon the topics covered in previous sets and focus on extreme flooding events in the UK.
-Students will explore both the causes and effects of these weather events, while improving their confidence in handling large datasets.
+This set build upon the topics covered in previous sets and focus on extreme flooding events in the UK.
+Students will explore both the causes and effects of these weather events.

 Additional Activities